 That was a fib.

 I knew from my years as a journalist covering the auto industry that this dealer was banking on a huge bonus from Nissan for selling me this car.
-See, some automakers offer dealers “stair step” incentives.
-Basically that’s a payment for each car — might be $500 a car, might be $800 a car, might be a different figure — paid when a dealer sells a specific number of designated models during a definitive time period, often a month.
+See, some automakers offer dealers stair-step incentives.
+Basically, that’s a payment for each car — for example, $500 a car — paid when a dealer sells a specific number of designated models during a set time period.

-Many — though not all — automakers have discontinued stair-step incentives at the insistence of dealers.
-But there are plenty of other ways to make sure you snare the best possible deal on a car:
+Some automakers have discontinued stair-step incentives at the insistence of dealers.
+But there are plenty of other ways to make sure you snare the best possible deal on a car.

 1. Shop at large dealerships

 Forget the adage that small dealerships will give you better deals.
-Large dealers move hundreds of cars every month so they can afford to sell at least a few cars for less than invoice (called “Back of Book”).
-Remember, some automakers still offer “stair-step” awards to dealers.
-And even if they don’t, they often offer other incentives to those who meet sales targets or move specific models.
+Large dealers can move hundreds of cars every month, so they can likely afford to sell at least a few cars for less than the invoice price.

 2. Allow dealers to compete for your sale